rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 - On `StartExecution`, it logs the event, checks for language support, and spawns a `FileHandler` actor to handle file preparation.
 If the language isn't supported, it responds with `ExecutionFailed`.
 - On `ExecutionSucceeded` and `ExecutionFailed`, it logs the outcome and sends the result back to the requester.
 - `ActorRef Management`: Manages the original requester (`workerRouter` which will be defined later) to send back execution results.
-- The imports `import workers.children.FileHandler.In.PrepareFile` and `import workers.children.FileHandler` will be covered later, focusing on file preparation logic.
+- The imports `import workers.children.FileHandler.In.PrepareFile` and `import workers.children.FileHandler` will be covered next, focusing on file preparation logic.

 With this, we can move to `FileHandler`.

 ### 5.2 File Handler

-`File Handler` will be a local child actor for the `Worker` actor on the same `worker` node.
+`FileHandler` will be a local child actor for the `Worker` actor on the same `worker` node.

 We've already seen `PrepareFile` message mentioned in `Worker` actor, but there must also be defined something like `FilePrepared` and `FilePreparationFailed` messages for covering both possible outcomes.

-If file will be created, `File Handler` should simply proceed with code execution, otherwise it must report why the process failed.
+If file will be created, `FileHandler` should simply proceed with code execution, otherwise it should report immediately why the process failed.

-With those expectations in mind, the code could look like:
+With those expectations in mind, the code could look like the following:

 ```scala
 package workers.children